socnetv/app/README.md

 For usage documentation, see online help.

 Or, when running SocNetV, press F1 to display the SocNetV Manual.
+The manual is also available at the project's website.

 # 6. Bug reporting